TomGemoets/Active_calibration/README.md

 # Main features

-All the preceding sections aimed to describe the method of stereo calibration with a conventional or active target.
+All the preceding sections aimed to describe the method of stereo calibration with a conventional (passive) or active target.
 To achieve this, the camera model, the effect of distortion, and the calibration procedure were explained.
 A whole section was dedicated to active calibration and its formulation to understand its operation for the subsequent steps.
 The goal of this project is to develop a comprehensive Python package facilitating active calibration of a stereo system consisting of two cameras and obtaining a 3D reconstruction of the captured scene.